This Intentioneers website has links to about three dozen documents by A. Allen Butcher, including:

 Spring of 2014 at Dancing Rabbit Ecovillage in Missouri representatives of most of the above organizations met to form a consortium to engage more resources more effectively in the work that the Fellowship was doing, which was helpful to and consistent with what all the organizations were generally doing to various degrees.
 That meeting failed to produce an agreement-for-collaboration.
 Cynthia writes, “In the years that followed the Dancing Rabbit meeting, various configurations of FIC, GEN, and similar organizations met in attempts to bring greater cohesion and solidarity to the regenerative communities movement in North America. … None of us wanted to build yet another organization, but rather harness what each organization already brings to the table …” (Tina, p.
 14)

 May, 2018 at La Cité Écologique in New Hampshire, after five years of “exploration, trial, healing, and deep community building,” a five-page document was signed by representatives of the GENNA Alliance partners, marking a new era in the North American intentional communities movement!
-This was now the third incarnation of a North American association of intentional communities.
+This was now the third incarnation of a North American association of intentional communities using the acronym “FIC.”
 (Tina, p.
 14)